unavi-xyz/unavi/apps/examples/public/models/GlamVelvetSofa/README.md

 ## Authoring Details

 The model was created with [3ds Max](https://www.autodesk.com/products/3ds-max/) and exported to glTF via the [Max2Babylon](https://github.com/BabylonJS/Exporters/tree/master/3ds%20Max) exporter.
-The glTF file was then edited manually in [Visual Studio Code](https://code.visualstudio.com) with the [glTF Tools](https://github.com/AnalyticalGraphicsInc/gltf-vscode) extension to add KHR extensions and fine-tune material values.
+The glTF file was then edited manually in [Visual Editor Code](https://code.visualeditor.com) with the [glTF Tools](https://github.com/AnalyticalGraphicsInc/gltf-vscode) extension to add KHR extensions and fine-tune material values.

 ## License Information